Wellness Wednesday: Your Health And Wellness Myths Busted

 MYTH: "You should never eat before bed."

-FACT: The idea behind the popular perception that you shouldn't eat before sleeping is that your metabolism slows down while you sleep, which would automatically convert those late night calories into stored fat.
+FACT: The idea behind the popular perception that you shouldn't eat before sleeping is that your metabolism slows down while you sleep, which would automatically convert those late-night calories into stored fat.
 This actually isn’t true for everybody: in most cases, your metabolism doesn’t slow down or stop working while you rest.
 The calories you consume at night don't "count more" than they would during the day—your metabolism continues to burn calories throughout the night.

 MYTH: "Dietary fat should be avoided at all costs."

 FACT: Fat is actually a necessary part of a healthy and balanced diet, providing fatty acids that your body can't produce alone.
-Unsaturated fats from sources such as nuts, avocados, and olive oil also helps keep the "bad" fats - cholesterol levels - in your blood down.
+Unsaturated fats from sources such as nuts, avocados, and olive oil also help keep the "bad" fats - cholesterol levels - in your blood down.
 Those bad saturated fats tend to raise your low-density lipoprotein (LDL) cholesterol levels, which can increase your risk of heart disease and stroke.
 The key for optimal health is to opt for foods that are lower in saturated fats.

 MYTH: "You need to get 10,000 steps a day to be healthy."